MangoMusicMedia/mango-music/README.md

 MangoMusic is primarily built with the MERN stack, a combination of following four technologies: MongoDB, Express, React, and Node.

 Spotify API will be used to extract:
-* song details
+* Song details
-* artist name
+* Artist name
-* album art and realease date
+* Album art and realease date
-* track samples
+* Track samples

 ## Roles and Responsibilities
 Team